-World War I forced the company to be moved off the waterfront in 1916 and away from the water, the Lyman's reverted to building small skiffs.
+World War I forced the company to be moved off the waterfront in 1916 and away from the water.
+The Lyman Brother's reverted to building small skiffs.
 The idea was to promote a quality craft that was affordable to more than just the wealthy.

 During the Second World War, Lyman focused its resources on wartime production.
-The Boat Works produced several different military craft including pontoons to be used to support floating bridges.
-Following WWII from 1952 to the early 1960s were the most prosperous for the Lyman Boat Works.
+Lyman Boat Works produced several different military craft including pontoons to be used to support floating bridges.
+Following WWII, from 1952 to the early 1960s, proved to be the most prosperous for Lyman Boat Works.
 However, as new materials became popular, the market for wooden boats evaporated.
 By mid-1973 the production line fell silent.
-There were several attempts and owners trying to revive the company but after more than 60,000 boats and nearly 100 years, new Lyman Boats were no longer available.
+There were several attempts by the owners to revive the company, but after more than 60,000 boats and nearly 100 years, new Lyman Boats were no longer available.

-Lyman Boat Works was the creator of the now-famous “Clinker Built” lapstrake hull construction, in which the edges of the hull planks overlap, which are still seen on the waters of Lake Erie.
-Lyman Boats have a little something in common with Elvis, John Wayne and Janis Joplin.
+Lyman Boat Works was the creator of the now-famous “Clinker Built” lapstrake hull construction, in which the edges of the hull planks overlap.
+They are still seen on the waters of Lake Erie.
+Lyman boats have a little something in common with Elvis, John Wayne and Janis Joplin.
 All four legends have been gone since the 1970s, but are still revered by fans young and old around the world.